 Atiya Jones is an autodidactic creator of abstract organic accumulations that an apopheniac might call patterns.
-Her work serves as a depiction of biological functions reflected within society through line-based visual structures (ie. osmosis as migration, cancer as gentrification, communities as homeostasis).
+Her work serves as a depiction of biological functions reflected within society through line-based visual structures (ie. osmosis as migration, communities as homeostasis, gentrification as disease).
 The entrancing lines are informed as much by nature as they are by architecture.
-Man-made structures and the basic need for shelter lay at the core of the tactile tensions experienced in urban settings throughout the cities in which she’s called home.
-Ultimately, she aims to create depictions in which the sometimes disparate narratives of persons past and present can coincide.
+Man-made structures and the basic need for shelter lay at the core of the tactile tensions experienced throughout the cities she’s called home.
+Ultimately, she aims to create depictions in which the disparate narratives of persons past and present can coincide.

 She genuinely believes that art is and should be everywhere, and probably wants to make something for you this very moment.